Enjoy these healthy low carb crepes with sweet or savoury fillings. They are grain free, gluten free, pliable and made with only 3 ingredients.

-Friends, I have tried so many versions of healthy crepes I have considered applying for a research grant.
+Friends, I have tried so many versions of keto crepes I have considered applying for a research grant.

-The simplest wheat free crepe recipe out there is using just two ingredients - eggs and cream cheese.
+The simplest keto crepe recipe out there is using just two ingredients - eggs and cream cheese.
 This combination works well, the only thing is that it tastes a bit, well, eggy.
-I didn't mind it at all, but if you are looking for an old fashioned crepe experience, you might not feel satisfied.
+I didn't mind it at all, but if you are looking for a traditional crepe experience, you might not feel satisfied.

 I then added coconut flour to my eggs and cream cheese mix, which makes a nice crepe, too.
 I found that this version tastes good if eaten straight away, though it was less pliable, especially when it cooled down.

-Adding a bit of milk and butter to the recipe made a softer crepe that tasted great and more crepe-y, but was difficult to flip over in the pan.
+Adding milk and butter to the recipe made a softer crepe that tasted great and more crepe-y, but was difficult to flip over in the pan.

 These 3 ingredient low carb crepes are the result of me using up all my coconut flour for a batch of low carb rolls.
 I substituted with psyllium husk - and BINGO.